What do the red warning lights on a car dashboard mean?

 Red warning lights on a car dashboard indicate serious issues that require immediate attention.
 Common red lights include the brake system warning light, engine overheating light, and oil pressure warning light.
 If you see any red lights, it's essential to stop driving and address the issue promptly to avoid severe damage to your vehicle.

-Dashboard Warning Lights Explained: What Every Driver Should Know
+- Additional Dashboard Lights You Should Know

 Dashboard warning lights can indicate minor issues like low fuel or air pressure, but they can also point to more serious problems such as engine failure or brake malfunctions.
 Ignoring these alerts may lead to further damage and increased repair costs.
 Knowing how to interpret and respond to these signals can help you keep your car running smoothly and safely.